-Protein treatments are one of the most important steps in preparation for relaxing, texlaxing or general strengthening.
+Protein treatments are one of the most important steps in preparation for relaxing, texlaxing, or general strengthening.
 Prepping for the texlax process is just as important as the steps you take during the process.
 Protein treatments are the first or second step in the prepping process, depending on the condition of your hair.
-If you hair is lacking moisture, start with part one of the texlaxing series, pre-texlax moisture treatment.
+If your hair is lacking moisture, start with part one of the texlaxing series, pre-texlax moisture treatment.

 The protein treatment step can be done one of two ways depending on how much protein you need or if you are protein sensitive.
 The pre-texlax or relaxer protein treatment is done a week prior to chemical processing.
 Typically, this is done at the last shampoo session prior to texlaxing.